licarpen/aws-developer/README.md

 * "Cognito Sync" - You can use it to synchronize user profile data across mobile devices and the web without requiring your own backend

 ### AWS Cognito

+User pools are user directories that provide sign-up and sign-in options for your app users.
+Identity pools enable you to grant your users access to other AWS services.
+You can use identity pools and user pools separately or together.

 * used when we want to give users an identity so that they can interact with our application
 * Cognito User Pools
   * Sign in functionality for app users